legislation

 • Lax USDA enforcement

-Under the Animal Welfare Act, the USDA is granted authority to license and regulate certain dog/cat breeders and dealers — those who sell wholesale (i.e, to pet stores).
-(As of 2011, there are approximately 50 breeders and brokers in Minnesota who are licensed by the USDA.
-This represents a small fraction of total breeders in Minnesota.)
-A recent audit by the Inspector General of the USDA's regulatory actions has concluded that the USDA has failed to properly enforce the Animal Welfare Act and protect animals from harm.
+Under the Animal Welfare Act, the USDA is granted authority to license and regulate certain dog/cat breeders and dealers.
+(As of 2013, there are approximately 35 breeders and brokers in Minnesota who are licensed by the USDA.
+This represents a small fraction of total breeders/brokers in Minnesota.
+Some of these kennels, however, are large so represent a high volume of puppy production.
+The number of USDA licensees will increase due to the new rule change by the USDA.)
+A recent audit by the Inspector General of the USDA's regulatory actions concluded that the USDA failed to properly enforce the Animal Welfare Act and protect animals from harm.

 • Minnesota loses sales tax revenues